P-M-KK/primer-sql/README.md

 ---

+# Case Inensitivity

+- `UPPER`/`LOWER` require a functional/function-based index or persisted generated/computed column to be performant, and they are also prone to the [Turkish "I" problem](https://en.wikipedia.org/wiki/Dotted_and_dotless_I_in_computing).
+- `LIKE` ...
+- A collation is the best way to be case-insensitive.

+---

 # Pagination

 Though pagination can be implemented via `OFFSET` & `LIMIT`, this will not be performant if the data is not sorted via indexed columns.

+Keyset pagination ...

 ---